According to Skift, a travel data and news portal, organic traffic drives the highest percentage of revenue for travel and hospitality brands at 46%.

 There’s a statistic that puts all that we know about search behavior in perspective.
 According to Google, the average session length in the travel industry has shrunk by 5%.

-Allow me rephrase it to make it more relevant to this discussion - travelers spend less time on relevant websites.
+Allow me rephrase it to make it more relevant to this discussion - travelers spend less time on relevant travel-specific websites.
 Instead, as other data points suggest, they research more sources during their purchase journey.

 The journey, as the search engine reports, covers four stages, typically: